lewclarke/asptracker/asp_tracker_always/README.md

 This version of the tracker records every user movement on your website.
 Whenever a user visits a page it will be recorded to the SQL database.

+For a full list of features and implementation instructions view the included 'ASP Web Tracker' PDF File.

 Version History: